Project settings (in the Projects module)

 - Activity settings

-To assign any user to the particular project you need to go to the submodule project roles.
-All other users (who don´t have project roles) don’t have permission to work with the project.
-If other users can see the project they can’t see the detail or other sub-modules (unless the user is “super admin”).
-The roles are describe in module “Roles” and there they can be changed or add as needed (for more information take a look on “Roles”).
+To assign a project to a user, you must go to the project role submodule.
+All other users (who don’t have roles in the project) don’t have permission to work with the project.
+If other users see the project, they can’t see the details or other sub-modules (only for users with the “super admin” role).
+Roles are described in the “Roles” module, where you can change or add new ones as needed (see the “Roles” module for more information).

-In this sub-module you can choose from four areas of export:
+n this submodule you can choose from four export areas: